sannnir/Project-My-own-Salt-state/README.md

 This project is part of the course called "Configuration Management Systems - Palvelinten Hallinta" by Tero Karvinen.
 You can find more information about this course and the project assignment from [here](https://terokarvinen.com/2022/palvelinten-hallinta-2022p2/).

 I'll be using Virtual Machines on Virtual Box.
-I am going to create a Salt-master and then few Salt-minions by using Vagrant.
+I am going to create a Salt-master and then a Salt-minion by using Vagrant.
-That will be the environment where I'm goint to test my Salt state.
+That will be the environment where I'm going to test my Salt state.

 Git and Micro were selected because we have used them a lot during this course and I have found them very useful.
 This is why I felt it would be nice to try to figure out how to get them to the devices at once instead of doing the downloading manually to each of the vm's.
 Git and Micro are also files that are not included to Linux based operation systems by default.